 I am looking for dedicated undergraduates with interest and experience in both biology and computer science.
 Our research questions are biological, but our solutions are computational, so your skill with and interest in computer science or data science will be key for you to succeed in my group.
 I expect new undergraduate lab members to have taken at least 1 computer science course and 1 biology course, but the more experience and coursework you have completed in computer science, the better.
 Completing a useful research output will usually require multiple years, so you should be open to a long-term project that will build as you approach graduation.
-The most important requirement is for you to be intellectually invested in your research experience: you view it as a core part of your education, not as line item on your CV.
+The most important requirement is for you to be intellectually invested in your research experience: you view it as a core part of your education, not as a line item on your CV.
 I expect a commitment of at least 10 hours per week during the semester.

 My mentoring approach